Segun98/locallog/README.md

 I am not sure how this project would end up like but I hope to use these tools.

 - Nextjs
-- Typescript
+- Typescript(never used it)
-- Graphql
+- Graphql(never used it)
 - Expressjs
 - MongoDB

 It ended up being an online publishing platform.

-tools used:
+Tools used:

 - Nextjs
 - Graphql
 - Expressjs
 - MongoDB

-The app worked perfectly in development, unfortunately I couldn't deploy it.
+Didn't use Typescript, I ran into some errors, apparently I need more lessons on it.